 Though Lanyu is beautiful, here is the ultimate guide to easily the most popular tourist destination in all of Taiwan!

-The west to the south-west of the island is easily the most developed area.
-It’ll be your first point of arrival as it has both Kaiyuan Harbor and Lanyu Airport, which is essentially just one building and short runway.
+The west to the southwest of the island is easily the most developed area.
+It’ll be your first point of arrival as it has both Kaiyuan Harbor and Lanyu Airport, which is essentially just one building and a short runway.

 Nearby are also the villages of Yuren (Iratay) and Hongtou (Imorod), both of which are more traveller-friendly.
 Within the villages are a couple of nicer restaurants and small-scale hotels (still not much) along some pretty stunning coastlines.
 The harbour also has one of only two 7-Eleven’s on the island.

 Along the northern coast is Langdao Village (Iraraley), which also has a couple of guesthouses, a dive shop, and a beach filled with authentic Tao boats.

 To the east of the island is Dongqing Village (Iranmeylek), another significant hub.
 Along with having a few nice restaurants and the island’s only other 7-Eleven, it also hosts a regular night market, albeit a small one.
 Not too far from there is the village of Yeyin which also has a fair share of guesthouses but is pretty undeveloped compared to the other villages.